-PSY 286 - Social Psychology (3) Prerequisite: PSY 102
+PSY 286 - Social Psychology (3)

-An exploration of theory and research on the ways social factors influence individual behavior.
-This course studies such topics as socialization, attitudes, social perception, conformity, group dynamics, research methods, nonverbal communication, prosocial behavior, aggression, attraction, prejudice, discrimination, and self-concept.
+Social psychology is a systematic introduction of theory and research on the ways social factors influence individual and group behavior.
+It is a field that examines attitudes, social perception, and the establishment of norms, conformity, leadership, group dynamics and research methods, emphasizing their effects on the individual.
+Thus social psychology is the integration of theory and empirical research as they relate to: research methods, attitude formation and change, social cognition, interpersonal relations, group processes, and social influence.
 Three hours lecture/discussion a week.
 IAI: S8 900